For our current Torah Gem

 Call 917-747-1110 or email ChadishMD@aol.com

-PARSHAT KEDOSHIM
+PARSHAT VAYERA

 Kol Tov!
 Our best to you...it's all good.
-Shabbat Shalom, CM
+Shabbat

 CHADISH FORUM - PLEASE TELL US